 China has an impressive record in reducing poverty.
-According to official data, the world's most populous country lifted more than 790 million people out of poverty between 1981 and 2012.
+The world's most populous country lifted more than 600 million people out of poverty between 1981 and 2004.
 Rapid growth and urbanization and economic reforms have been central to China's poverty reduction in the past few decades.
-By 2020, six in 10 persons living in China will be urban dwellers.
 However, inequality has increased and poverty has become concentrated in rural and minority areas, according to the World Bank.
-There are more than 70 million rural Chinese still living below the country's poverty line of 2,300 yuan (over US\$360) in annual income.
 Many of the poor lack access to affordable housing, shut out by soaring land and house prices, and the inadequate supply of low-cost accommodation.
-China's central government has committed to eliminating poverty from impoverished rural areas by 2020.
+The central government announced in September 2011 that it would build 10 million government-subsidized affordable housing units in 2011 and 36 million units over the next five years.
 Still, much remains to be done.